AppsFlyerSDK/XamarinAndroidBinding/README.md

             "USD",                        // currencyIso4217Code
             123.45                        // revenue
     );
 // Optional additional parameters can be added here.
-This is an example, can be discard if not needed.
+This is an example, can be discarded if not needed.
 Dictionary<string, Java.Lang.Object> additionalParameters = new Dictionary<string, Java.Lang.Object>
 {
     { AdRevenueScheme.Country, "US" },